Burdensome clinical trial design and manual, multi-system processes to execute trials

 Reduced operational burden and streamlined workflows at the point of care to maximize patient enrollment

-The PCG study met recruitment projections by enrolling 950 patients over 18 months, in spite of COVID-19 related disruptions.
+The PCG study met recruitment projections with 950 enrollments over 18 months, in spite of COVID-19 related disruptions.
 One hundred percent of surveyed sites said that they would run a similar study again.

 The combination of less restrictive inclusion/exclusion criteria, centralized workflows in OncoTrials® and OncoEMR®, and the study’s real-world design reduced the operational burden required to run the study and helped sites maximize patient enrollment in the trial.